-Do you have loose skin on your legs and do not feel comfortable wearing shorts or tighter clothing?
+Do you have loose skin on your legs or thighs and do not feel comfortable wearing shorts or tighter clothing?
 Have you had previous liposuction and are left with dimpling, contour deformities, or loose skin?
 A thigh lift with Dr. Hughes at his surgery center in Los Angeles may offer a solution.

 Dr. Hughes offers all variants of the medial (inner), lateral (outer), posterior (back) and anterior (front of) thigh lift procedures, based upon patient desires and anatomical configuration.
 Medial or inner thigh lifts address loose skin in the inner thigh that usually occurs as a result of weight loss, pregnancy, previous surgery such as liposuction, or up-and-down dieting.
 Some thigh lifts can be performed with a scar that is hidden in the groin crease.
 Some may require an incision that extends for a small distance down the inner thigh, which is very difficult to see when placed appropriately.
 Any additional improvement near the lower part of the thigh and knee will involve an extended medial thigh lift (extended inner thigh lift).

 The groin incision thigh lift can be a very powerful tool to improve skin laxity along the inner thighs.
 The beauty of its design is that the scar can be hidden in the groin crease so that some of these scars are almost undetectable.
-At the same time, done correctly inner thigh laxity to the level of the midthigh can be improved dramatically.
+At the same time, done correctly, inner thigh laxity to the level of the mid-thigh can be improved dramatically.
 The groin incision inner thigh lift will not improve the skin near the knees.

 The extended medial (inner) thigh lift is typically reserved for patients who have undergone massive weight loss.
 The scar typically extends down the inner thigh so that the scar is difficult to detect upon casual gaze.
 This allows for maximal removal of skin and maximal tightening for the entirety of the thigh down to the knee.